aaron-d-e/hexgridcombat/README.md

-# hexgridcombat
-Implementation of grid based movement and combat system using LOVE2D.
+Highlights the correct region whenever the mouse cursor is hovering on a hexagonal grid cell.
+Written using Lua and LOVE2D.